Review 19 min read

 Strong fit:

-• Non-native English speakers writing professional content
+• Non-native English speakers writing professional content.

-• Business teams standardizing communication quality
+• Business teams standardizing communication quality.

-• Students checking papers for grammar and plagiarism
+• Students checking papers for grammar and plagiarism.

-• Freelance writers polishing client deliverables
+• Freelance writers polishing client deliverables.

-• Anyone who writes emails, documents, or messages frequently
+• Anyone who writes emails, documents, or messages frequently.

-• Business owners who need to rank on Google
+• Business owners who need to rank on Google.

-• Companies needing SEO content strategy and execution
+• Companies needing SEO content strategy and execution.

-• Local businesses needing Google Business Profile management
+• Local businesses needing Google Business Profile management.

-• Anyone expecting a writing assistant to replace an SEO strategy
+• Anyone expecting a writing assistant to replace an SEO strategy.

-• Marketing teams that need content published to their website
+• Marketing teams that need content published to their website automatically.

 Grammarly vs. Alternatives

-Grammarly$0–$25/mo✓ Best-in-classGrammarlyGO (basic)✗ NoneGrammar + clarity checking
+Grammarly$0 to $25 per month✓ Best-in-classGrammarlyGO (basic)✗ NoneGrammar and clarity checking

-ProWritingAid$10–$30/mo✓ StrongLimited✗ NoneWriters wanting deep style analysis
+ProWritingAid$10 to $30 per month✓ StrongLimited✗ NoneWriters wanting deep style analysis

-QuillBot$0–$20/mo✓ GoodParaphraser✗ NoneBudget editing + paraphrasing
+QuillBot$0 to $20 per month✓ GoodParaphraser✗ NoneBudget editing and paraphrasing

 What Real Users Say

-Review Ratings (March 2026):
+Review Ratings (June 2026):

-Praised consistently: Catches errors other tools miss, works across all platforms, free plan generosity, readability improvements, professional tone suggestions, plagiarism detection accuracy.
+Praised consistently: Catches errors other tools miss.
+Works across all platforms.
+Free plan generosity.
+Readability improvements.
+Professional tone suggestions.
+Plagiarism detection accuracy.

-Criticized consistently: Premium suggestions sometimes flatten personal voice, GrammarlyGO AI quality below ChatGPT for creative work, occasional false positives on stylistic choices, subscription pricing after the annual discount increases, aggressive upsell notifications on free plan.
+Criticized consistently: Premium suggestions sometimes flatten personal voice.
+GrammarlyGO AI quality below ChatGPT for creative work.
+Occasional false positives on stylistic choices.
+Subscription pricing after the annual discount increases.
+Aggressive upsell notifications on free plan.

 Is Grammarly Worth It?
 The Verdict